 Family Structure and the Education Gender Gap: Evidence from Italian Provinces

 We investigate the determinants of the education gender gap in Italy in historical perspective with a focus on the influence of family structure.
 We capture the latter with two indicators: residential habits (nuclear vs. complex families) and inheritance rules (partition vs. primogeniture).
-After controlling for economic, institutional, religious, and cultural factors, we find that over the 1861-1901 period family structure is a driver of the education gender gap, with a higher female to male enrollment rate ratio in upper primary schools being associated with nuclear residential habits and equal partition of inheritance.
-We also find that only the effect of inheritance rules persists over the 1971-2001 period.
+After controlling for economic, institutional, religious, and cultural factors, we find that family structure is a driver of the education gender gap, with a higher female to male enrollment rate ratio in upper primary schools being associated with nuclear residential habits and equal partition of inheritance.
+The effect tends to persist through the present day.

 Suggested Citation: Suggested Citation